rbutleriii/Clinotator/README.md

 ### Clinical interpretation of ambiguous ClinVar annotations

-This project takes variants as input and queries NCBI eutilities to generate scoring metrics.
+This project takes variants as input and queries NCBI eutilities to generate ClinVar Variation Report[1] scoring metrics.
 The overall goal is to generate annotations of use for given batches of variants to inform clinical interpretation.
 The metrics include:

-*	Clinotator Score -  In progress...
+*	Clinotator Raw Score -  A weighted metric of pathogenicity based on submitter type, assertion type and assertion age.
-*	Average Clinical Assertion Age -  In progress...
+*	Average Clinical Assertion Age -  The average age of clinical assertions made about a variant.
-*	Clinotator Weighted Significance -  In progress...
+*	Clinotator Weighted Significance -  A predicted clinical significance based on the Clinotator Raw Score.
-*	Reclassification Recommendation -  In progress...
+*	Reclassification Recommendation -  A probabalistic test of the power of the Clinotator Weighted Significance.

 These and other stats are returned on a per variant basis, in a table, and additionally as vcf annotations if a vcf file is provided.
 See below for more information.